redox-os/book/src/developer-faq.md

 # Developer FAQ

-The [website FAQ](https://www.redox-os.org/faq/) have questions and answers of newcomers and end-users, while this FAQ will cover organization, technical questions and answers of developers and testers, feel free to suggest new questions.
+The [General FAQ](https://www.redox-os.org/faq/) have questions and answers of newcomers and end-users, while this FAQ will cover organization, technical questions and answers of developers and testers, feel free to suggest new questions.

 (If all else fails, join us on [Chat](./chat.md))